brbtavares/brbtavares/README.md

 # Bruno Tavares

 Quantitative researcher and developer with a strong background in mathematics and statistics.
-I build open-source tools and experiments for algorithmic trading, quantitative modeling, and market data processing.
+I build tools and experiments for quantitative modeling, and market data processing.

 ---

 ## 🔭 Current Focus
-- Building clean, well-documented open-source projects for quantitative finance
+- Building clean, well-documented project for quantitative finance

 ---